 Located in the Southern portion of New Delhi, Humayun’s Tomb is an easily accessible and impressive UNESCO World Heritage Site.
-The tomb was added to UNESCO’s roster in 1993 because of its incredible beauty as well as historical significance.
+The tomb was added to UNESCO’s

 Often overlooked by busy tourists passing through New Delhi, Humayun’s Tomb is easily accessible.
 Located about 8 kilometers south of the India Gate, the easiest way to get to Humayun’s Tomb is to take the metro to the Jangpura station and then take a tuktuk or taxi the final 3 kilometers to the actual tomb.